Cradle of Humankind Tours

 Used for recreational caving since the 1960s.
 This all changed with recent excavations of over 1500 fossil hominin specimens of Homo Naledi from the Dinaledi and Lesedi Chambers by Professor Lee Berger and his team.

-This is therefore the most productive hominin site in Africa.
+This is therefore the most productive hominin site, not only within the Cradle of Humankind, but all of Africa.

 Entrance is via a virtually inaccessible vertical passageway (Chute), thus only a select few will ever get to view the chamber.
 Accordingly is not open to public nor is it likely it ever would be.